soundslikejason/100-days-of-code/log.md

 ### Day 36: February 7, Tuesday

 **Today's Progress**: YelpCamp authorization to edit, update, or destroy a campground.
 Hiding edit and delete buttons if user is not authorized.
+Comments - edit, update, destroy, and authorization.

 **Thoughts**: It was cool to write a middleware from scratch.
+Comments routes can be complex.
+Today was super productive.

 ### Day 35: February 6, Monday